Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Added widget grid, snap to widget grid functionality and imporved right click menu

-- [x] Added a `Download Latest` button to the Add Widget dialog so widgets can be automatically downloaded and installed from the current widget set, while still supporting manual widget folder installs.
+- [x] Added a `Download Latest` button to the Add Widget dialog and refreshed widget registry parsing so widgets can be downloaded and installed from the current widget set, while still supporting manual widget folder installs.

 - [x] Floating/pinned HTML widgets are implemented, now survive container/window reparenting reliably by reloading the WebView when WebKit does not repaint correctly after the parent change.
 Pinnable widgets therefore need to tolerate reload and persist meaningful state outside transient page memory.